Fort Worth missing trio: Search and investigation

 While the addressed envelope was written in pencil, the letter itself was written in ink and on a sheet of paper that was wider than the envelope.
-It was addressed to "Thomas A. Trlica" instead of the less-formal "Tommy" as Rachel called him.
+It was addressed to "Thomas A. Trlica" instead of the less-formal "Tommy" as Rachel normally called him.
 "Rachel" was written in the upper left-hand corner of the envelope.
-It appeared to be initially misspelled, as the "l" in her name was written as a lower-case “e”, but then it had been gone over again to form the correct "l".
+It appeared to be initially misspelled, as the "l" in her name was written as a lowercase “e”, but then it had been gone over again to form the correct "l".
 The postmark did not contain a city, only a blurred zip code that appeared to be "76083"; the number "3" appeared to either be backward, as though it was applied by a hand-loaded stamp, or a partial "8".
-It is assumed that the zip code was meant to be either 76038, which comes from Eliasville, or 76088, which comes from Weatherford.
-During the subsequent decades, handwriting experts across the nation, including from the Federal Bureau of Investigation (FBI), have yielded inconclusive results from analyzing the letter.
+It is assumed that the zip code was meant to be either 76038, which comes from Eliasville, Texas, or 76088, which comes from Weatherford, Texas.
+In subsequent decades, handwriting experts across the nation, including from the Federal Bureau of Investigation (FBI), have yielded inconclusive results as to the legitimacy of the letter.